Skip to content

 4. Be ready to pay your subcontractors

-Most painting business owners pay their subcontractors 50–60% of the total cost of the job.
-Your subcontractor will use this to cover the cost of paint, brushes, and other supplies for the job.
+Most painting business owners pay their subcontractors anywhere from $200-500 per day of a job.
+Depending on your agreement, it’s also possible to pay them a percentage of the total cost of the job.
+Your subcontractor will use this to cover the cost of their paint, brushes, and other supplies for the job.
+It’s also their take-home pay for the time they spent on your project.

-This amount seems like a lot, but paying a subcontractor will still cost you less than the wages, benefits, and other overhead costs associated with hiring an employee.
-It’s important to pay subcontractors competitively—they look for the most profitable work they can get.
+Remember that paying a subcontractor will still cost you less than the wages, benefits, and other overhead costs associated with hiring a full-time employee.
+It’s important to pay subcontractors competitively since they often look for the most profitable work available.

-Keep in mind: if you pay a subcontractor more than $600 in a year, you need to provide a 1099 form for the tax year.
+Tax Tip: If you pay a subcontractor more than $600 in a year, you need to provide a 1099 form for the tax year.
 A good payroll service can help with this.
-Subcontractors pay their own taxes for employment, social security, and medicare.
+Subcontractors pay their own taxes for employment, social security, and Medicare.

-Subcontracting painters can ease some of the challenges of running a small business.
-Here are some reasons you should hire subcontractors:
+Subcontracting painters can ease some of the challenges of running a small business, especially if you’re a one-person operation.
+Plus, there are a few more reasons that you should consider hiring subcontractors:

-1. Help balance seasonal fluctuations.
-Hiring more employees when your business gets busy means you might be overstaffed during months when there’s less work.
+• Balance seasonal workloads.
+Hiring more full-time employees when your business gets busy means you might be overstaffed during months when there’s less work.
 When you hire subcontractors for specific jobs, you only pay for the staff you need.
+(In other words, the arrangement is flexible, not binding).

-2. Cut business expenses.
+• Cut business expenses.
 Since most subcontractors supply their own equipment, you’ll spend less on materials for new jobs.
-This gives you more flexibility to invest in your business’s growth.
+This gives you more flexibility to invest in your business growth with things like marketing or administration.

-3. Win more painting contracts.
-Subcontractors tend to work faster since they’re not paid by the hour.
-Getting your projects done faster will help you take on more painting contracts and improve your business’s cash flow.
+• Win more painting contracts.
+Subcontractors tend to work faster.
+Getting your projects done quickly will help you take on more painting contracts and improve your business’s cash flow on a monthly basis.

 READ MORE: How to get painting contracts